 Hudson complements its foreign policy work with research on social and economic issues, claiming to "challenge conventional thinking and help manage strategic transitions to the future through interdisciplinary and collaborative studies in defense, international relations, economics, culture, science, technology, and law."

 Although the institute calls itself a "non-partisan" organization, its scholars and work tend to reflect a deep ideological affiliation with militaristic security policies, as well as an anti-Islamic and right-wing "pro-Israel" posture with respect to the Middle East.
-The Gatestone Institute, an "Islamophobic" advocacy group headed by Nina Rosenwald, began as a Hudson satellite office in New York.
+For instance, in March 2015, Hudson hosted hawkish Sen. Tom Cotton (R-AR), who used the Hudson perch to allege that President Obama has a "tendency" to give terrorists "a hand and help them off the mat."

 "War on Terror" and Middle East Politics